Probate Q&A Series

 3. Locate and Secure Assets

 Search bank records, title transfers, and personal property.
-If an in-law took or transferred assets after death, you may file a “citation to discover assets” to force production of records.
+If an in-law took or transferred assets after death, you may seek estate recovery through the clerk or a separate civil action to compel return of estate property or production of records.

-4. Demand Return or File a Surcharge/Conversion Claim
+4. Demand Return or File a Conversion Claim

 If the in-law refuses to return property, send a formal demand letter.
 If that fails, you can: